Uka0001/fullstack-avto-service/README.md

 📔 Summary:

 Fullstack app with Angular on front end part and backend with REST-API Server app that accepts HTTP requests, stores data in a database (DBMS - PostgreSQL) and processes them, perform CRUD operations and implement REST API.
-Implement Swagger and SpringDoc.
+Implement Swagger and SpringDoc, Docker.

 🔨 Used technologies: